grimme-lab/qc2-teaching/doc/apps-ex.rst

 ~~~~~~~~

 All following calculations will be done with TURBOMOLE if not stated otherwise.
 Also, if not
-specified otherwise we will use the RI approximation throughout.
+specified otherwise we will use the RI approximation and C\ :sub:`1` symmetry throughout.

 .. admonition:: Exercise 1.2